BuiltWithNaman/wartoys_news_section/events/challenges/readme.txt

-p{o} : o = "id of powerup" = "each {o} powerups picked in game", ap = all powerups = "total powerup picks since the challenge is created", ap{o} = "total {o} powerup picks since the challenge is created"
+p{o} : o = "id of powerup" = "each {o} powerups picked in game", ap = all powerups = "total powerup picks since the challenge is created", ap{o} = "total {o} powerup picks since the challenge is created" w = wins = "total wins since the challenge is created"